meta-commit/contracts/README.md

 ## Description

-gem includes agreements on data structures, which used by [meta commit gem](https://github.com/usernam3/meta_commit) to interact with extensions
+gem includes agreements on data structures, which used by [meta commit gem](https://github.com/usernam3/meta_commit) to interact with extensions.
-Contracts make extension development transparent and

 Contracts (and their responsibilities) :